KWB-R/pFromGrADS/README.md

 # pFromGrADS.R
 R function for building precipitation time series from multiple single-level GrADS data sets.

-The script contains function 'pFromGrADS', which takes as input multiple (one per time step) single-level GrADS data sets (one GrADS file per hour, file extension '.grd'), uses R's `readBin` to read the binary data as a stream and `extract` s (using R's raster package) precipitation values at user-defined coordinates (contained in file 'coords.txt').
+The script contains function 'pFromGrADS', which takes as input multiple (one per time step) single-level GrADS data sets (`*.grd`), uses R's `readBin` to read the binary data as a stream and `extract` s (using R's `raster` package) the precipitation values at user-defined coordinates (contained in file 'coords.txt').
 Results are written out in the form of a text file containing the time points ('dateTime' column) and their corresponding rainfall depths for all user-given points in the coordinates file.
 The timestamps in the dateTime column of the output text file are based on the GrADS file names (see below).
-The function returns a list containing all rasters (one per time step).
+The function can return a list containing all the generated rasters (one per time step, not recommended for very large datasets).

 The function takes as parameters:
 - coordFile = text file containing the coordinates (columns: lat, lon) and names (colum: label) of the points where rainfall depths are to be extracted from the GrADS data